discordjs/guide/guide/slash-commands/advanced-creation.md

 * For `Integer` and `Number` options, `setMaxValue()` and `setMinValue()` can enforce range limitations on the value.
 * For `Channel` options, `addChannelTypes()` can restrict selection to specific channel types, e.g. `ChannelType.GuildText`.

-We'll use these to enhance our expanded `echo` command from earlier with extra validation to ensure it won't (or at least shouldn't) break when used:
+We'll use these to show you how to enhance your `echo` command from earlier with extra validation to ensure it won't (or at least shouldn't) break when used:

 ```js {9-10, 14-15}
 const { SlashCommandBuilder } = require('discord.js');